myvsparth/flutter_scoped_model/README.md

 ```

  Step 5:
  Now in main.dart file we will define the scoped model scope using ScopedModel widget and all the child elements have access to scoped model class using ScopedModelDescedant<Dynamic> widget.
-Following is the programming implementation of tha.
+Following is the programming implementation of that.
 ```
 import 'package:flutter/material.dart';
 import 'package:flutter_scoped_model/counter_model.dart';